This advice applies to Scotland. Change country

 - a permanence order - can only be applied for by the local authority.
 It can last until a child reaches the age of 18.
 It transfers the parental right to have the child living with the parent and to control where the child lives to the local authority.
 Other parental responsibilities and rights can be shared between the local authority, the birth parents and the carers of the child, for example, foster carers or kinship carers.

 - a parenting order – can by applied for by the local authority or by the Reporter to the Children’s Panel.
 It can last for up to twelve months and requires the parent(s) to undertake guidance and counselling and other activities as directed by the court to improve their parenting skills.
 Breach of a parenting order is a criminal offence.

-Anyone whose child is the subject of a court order, or the child him/herself, will need expert advice about his/her rights.
-S/he should contact a specialist organisation (see under heading Useful organisations) or a solicitor, or a Citizens Advice Bureaux - where to get advice.
+Anyone whose child is the subject of a court order, or the child her/himself, will need expert advice about her/his rights.
+S/he should contact a specialist organisation (see under heading Useful organisations) or a solicitor, or a Citizens Advice Bureau - where to get advice.

 Rights when a child is being looked after